Throughout our lives, we all come in contact with at least one person who we consider nasty, unkind or deliberately malicious.

 However, if you would like to take responsibility for yourself, your life and your happiness, one of the most important things you will ever learn is this:

-All unkind, cruel, vicious and abusive behavior has its root in pain.
+All unkind, cruel, and vicious behavior has its root in pain.

 If you want to look behind the veil of mean people and bad behavior you have to understand a person’s pain.
 You have to be willing to be curious, you have to be willing to be open-minded, you have to be willing to be empathetic.